ML-brooowss/ML/README.md

 - **K-Nearest Neighbors (KNN)**:
 - With the goal of improving and evaluating the User-based collaborative filtering recommender system, we implemented a KNN-based variant using scikit-learn’s `NearestNeighbors`.
 Instead of relying on a full similarity matrix (which is rather computationally heavy and noisy), the knn approach identifies only the top-*k* most similar items for each prediction.
 We tested multiple *k* values (ranging from 10 to 100 neighbors) using *5* randomized train-test splits.
-For each configuration, we measured the mean -*Precision@10*-.
+For each configuration, we measured the mean *Precision@10*.
 We visualized the results with error bars to reflect performance variability across different random splits [see graph].
-We found optimal performance at **k = 70**.
+We found optimal performance at *k = 70*.
-**Conclusion**: Cosine similarity consistently outperformed other metrics for item-item collaborative filtering in our implicit feedback setting.
+- **Conclusion**: Cosine similarity consistently outperformed other metrics for item-item collaborative filtering in our implicit feedback setting.

 ##### Item-Based CF